avirup010/clg101/README.md

-hey, this is avi
-I will be uploading all the mini-projects that I will be making for my courses in college
+Hey, this is Avi.
+In this repository, I’ll be sharing all the mini projects I worked on during my college years.
+These projects cover a variety of topics and can be useful as references or starting points for your own class assignments.
+Feel free to modify them or use them as inspiration, but please avoid uploading them to GitHub or any other public repositories to maintain the integrity of the work.
+I hope these resources help you in your learning journey!